A woman giving a presentation to a group of students in a gymnasium.

 They are also why I believe so strongly that healing does not come from being pushed harder, but from being met with steadiness, compassion, and respect.

 Over the years, I have delivered counselling, clinical supervision, and trauma-informed education alongside lived-experience keynote presentations in schools, organisations, and community settings.
 My speaking and advocacy work has reached more than 130,000 students nationally and has been featured across Australian television, radio, and print media.
-That work continues to be an important part of my voice — particularly in education, prevention, and early intervention spaces.
+Education, prevention, and early intervention remain an important part of my voice.

 Today, however, the way I practise has evolved.